Updated on – 29 Aug 2022

 In non-lock-in post office schemes the interest rate are little higher than the bank deposit schemes but if investment can be made in long term post office schemes having lock-in period of 5-7 years then returns are much higher as compare to bank deposit long term schemes.
 It can fetch around Rs 460 – Rs 680 per month per lakh of investment considering yearly yield.

-So which post office investment plan is best ?
+Which post office investment plan is best ?

 If you compare any bank plans with post office investment plans you will find the post office investment schemes are better specially NSC ( National Saving Certificate ) where lock is 5 years and it is giving assured returns on your investment after completion of tenure.